MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/uci-scheduling-overview.md

 ## Access service scheduling in Customer Service workspace

-Service scheduling is now available in the Customer Service workspace app.
+Service scheduling is available in the Customer Service workspace app.

    - Select the + icon to expand the menu to view a list of forms, views, and activities, and then select either **Service Activities** or **Scheduling** to open the feature in a new tab.